Rutherford (rocket engine)

 Rutherford is a liquid-propellant rocket engine designed by aerospace company Rocket Lab and manufactured in Long Beach, California.
 The engine is used on the company's own rocket, Electron.
-It uses LOX (liquid oxygen) and RP-1 (refined kerosene) as its propellants and is the first flight-ready engine to use the electric-pump feed cycle.
+It uses LOX (liquid oxygen) and RP-1 (refined kerosene) as its propellants and is the first flight-ready engine to use the electric-pump-fed cycle.
 The rocket uses a similar engine arrangement to the Falcon 9; a two-stage rocket using a cluster of nine identical engines on the first stage, and one vacuum-optimized version with a longer nozzle on the second stage.
 This arrangement is also known as an octaweb.
 The sea-level version produces 24.9 kN of thrust and has a specific impulse of 311 isp, while the vacuum optimized-version produces 25.8 kN of thrust and has a specific impulse of 343 isp.

 First test-firing took place in 2013.
 The engine was qualified for flight in March 2016 and had its first flight on 25 May 2017.
-As of May 2022, the engine has powered 26 Electron flights in total, making the count of flown engines 260.
+As of April 2024, the engine has powered 47 Electron flights in total, making the count of flown engines 369, including one engine flown twice.